 P N Ramachandra Rao

 P N Ramachandra Rao is an Indian director, best known for Tamil cinema.
-P N Ramachandra Rao began their career in 1991.
+P N Ramachandra Rao began their career in 1991 and has been a prominent figure in the industry for over 35 years.
 With 30 credits to their name, P N Ramachandra Rao remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, P N Ramachandra Rao's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones